johnpaulgarcia/html-css-final/README.md

     └── readme-assets
         └── pixel_parallel.png

-Please fill out the **user.json** file at the root of your repository.
+**IMPORTANT!!!:** Please fill out the **user.json** file at the root of your repository.
 This file will also be parsed as part of the grading process.

     # example format